 With most holiday meals, you're pressured to go all out on a single day.
 Hanukkah has the benefit of lasting for eight days, which gives you over a week to eat your fill.
-After the crazy stress of Thanksgiving it's nice to slow down and try a variety of dishes at a slower pace.
-To keep you satisfied through all eight nights of Hanukkah we've collected 15 savory recipes, from festive mains like sous vide rack of lamb and whole roasted fish, to parve soups, salads, and sides.
+After the crazy stress of Thanksgiving (and this year), it's nice to slow down and try a variety of dishes at a slower pace.
+To keep you satisfied through all eight nights of Hanukkah, we've gathered 19 savory recipes, from festive mains like sous vide rack of lamb and whole roasted fish, to parve soups, salads, and sides.

 Lamb is a fairly lean meat, which makes it susceptible to overcooking.
 Rather than risk ruining a nice rack of lamb on the stove, we recommend cooking it sous vide to guarantee that it comes out perfectly medium-rare.
 Don't have a sous vide circulator?
 You can get results that are just as good with a beer cooler and a thermometer.